Read on or use the links below to go straight to the sections that interest you.

 You can learn more in A balanced diet.

 Nutrition labels on the back or side of packaging

 Nutrition labels are often displayed as a panel or grid on the back or side of packaging.
-For example, the image below shows the nutrition label on a ready meal.
+For example, the image below shows the back of pack nutrition label on a loaf of white bread.

 How do I know if a food is high in fat, saturated fat, sugar or salt?

 There are guidelines to tell you if a food is high in fat, saturated fat, salt or sugar, or not.
 These are:

 High: more than 17.5g of fat per 100g